 Facing FDA Demands, Johnson & Johnson to Stop Selling Transvaginal Mesh

-Facing 522 orders for additional studies, Johnson & Johnson announced on June 4 that its Ethicon subsidiary was ceasing to market four brands of its transvaginal mesh patches.
-This announcement comes as Johnson & Johnson subsidiary Ethicon is facing complicated litigation in Federal District Court in West Virginia and state action in New Jersey.
+Facing 522 orders for additional studies, Johnson & Johnson announced on June 4 that its Ethicon subsidiary was ceasing to market four brands of its product.
+This announcement came as the Johnson & Johnson subsidiary Ethicon is facing complicated litigation already in a couple of federal district courts.

-In letters to the courts (read them here and here), Johnson & Johnson announced that Ethicon, one of its subsidiaries, intends to stop “commercializing” four of its transvaginal mesh brands.
-It has asked the Food and Drug Administration (FDA) for 120 days to allow it to cease marketing these brands so that doctors and patients have time to explore other treatment options.
+In letters to the courts (read them here and here), Johnson & Johnson announced that Ethicon intended to stop “commercializing” four of its transvaginal mesh brands.
+It has asked the FDA for 120 days to allow it to cease marketing these brands while doctors and patients explore other treatment options.

-According to one spokesman for Ethicon, the subsidiary of Johnson & Johnson that sells these patches, this is a voluntary move.
-The company is quick to stress that this is not a recall of the four brands of transvaginal mesh products currently on the market or implanted in women across the country.
+According to one spokesman for Ethicon, this is a voluntary move.
+The company is quick to stress that this is not a recall of the four brands of product currently on the market or implanted in women across the country.
 Ethicon and Johnson & Johnson “continue to have confidence in the safety and efficacy of these products,” said the spokesman.
 “Our decision to discontinue these products is based on their commercial viability in light of changing market dynamics, and is not related to safety or efficacy.”
 There is currently no recall of these products at any level, either from the company or from the FDA.

-Part of the commercial viability of these transvaginal mesh products may be based on continued safety concerns brought up by the FDA’s office of Surveillance and Biometrics.
+Part of the commercial viability of these devices may be based on continued safety concerns brought up by the FDA’s Office of Surveillance and Biometrics.
 According to the letters, there are 522 orders requiring additional studies of these products.
-Ethicon and Johnson & Johnson has requested that these orders be put on hold while the decision to stop marketing is reviewed by the FDA.
+Ethicon and Johnson & Johnson have requested that these orders be put on hold while the decision to stop marketing is reviewed by the FDA.

 For more on this story, click here.

-If you believe that you or one of your loved ones have been injured by Transvaginal Mesh, you may want to speak with a personal injury attorney regarding a potential claim.
-An injury lawyer familiar with new developments in the investigation of Transvaginal Mesh may be able to help you make important personal and legal decisions. d’Oliveira & Associates, P.C. is working with some of the leading lawyers in the country who are handling these cases.
+If you or a loved one has been injured from use of a transvaginal mesh patch, you may want to speak with a personal injury attorney regarding a potential claim.
+An injury lawyer familiar with the ongoing investigation of these devices may be able to help you make important personal and legal decisions. d’Oliveira & Associates is working with qualified lawyers across the country who can help you with your case today.